 Gentianella amarella subsp. anglica is a plant of short calcareous grassland in southern England and Wales, and grows nowhere else in the world.
 It has not been assigned a formal risk status for conservation purposes, but under the name Gentianella anglica has been placed on a waiting list pending resolution of the question as to whether it is a true, separate species.
 As an endemic, it has been treated as a UK Biodiversity Action Plan priority species (with planned actions for maintenance and restoration of its habitat and for population monitoring).
 Despite the uncertainties of its species status, it is classified as a European protected species, and so is afforded the protection of The Conservation of Habitats and Species Regulations 2010.
-In this account, it is treated as a subspecies, following the fourth edition (2019) of Clive Stace's New Flora of the British Isles.
+In this account, it is treated as a subspecies, following the fourth edition (2019) of Clive Stace's New Flora of the British Isles and Gentians of Britain and Ireland (2019) by Tim Rich and Andy McVeigh.
 In Kent, it is scarce.

 The Early Gentian was first described as a separate taxon in 1883, from the Isle of Wight, but was treated as part of the Gentiana amarella (Autumn Gentian) aggregate until carved off as a separate species in 1936.
 Its first discovery in Kent was by Francis Rose and David McClintock on 12 May 1946.
 They found two plants on a chalk grassland slope at the downs above Kemsing, TQ5559.
 Searches in 1947 and 1948 yielded no result and subsequently the downland became heavily scrubbed up.
-When revisited by the Kent Field Club in 1971, the site was found to have been cleared, scraped, ploughed and put to grass, whilst 'dosed with chemicals' 17.
+When revisited by the Kent Field Club in 1971, the site was found to have been cleared, scraped, ploughed and put to grass, whilst 'dosed with chemicals' 18.